All Episodes

 All right, news roundup information overload hour.

-And obviously, the strong armed tactics of the Mueller team uh had to be responsible for all of that.
+And obviously, the strong-arm tactics of the Mueller team had to be responsible for all of that.

-You just heard from the mayor at Tijuana speaking out against the caravan.
+You just heard from the mayor of Tijuana speaking out against the caravan.

-Joining us, Jonathan Gillam, former Navy SEAL, Federal Air Marshal, FBI agent, author of Sheep No More, Maria Elvira, Cuban American journalist and uh broadcaster, and uh has worked, by the way, with Univision Telemundo.
+Joining us, Jonathan Gillum, former Navy SEAL, Federal Air Marshal, FBI agent, author of Sheep No More, Maria Elvira, Cuban-American journalist and broadcaster, and has worked, by the way, with Univision Telemundo.

-Maria, um, you know, everybody had said in the beginning when this caravan started, and we saw people on the southern border of Mexico breaking down fences and walking right past security and police and the military down in Mexico that this was a big problem.
+Maria, you know, everybody had said in the beginning when this caravan started and we saw people on the southern border of Mexico breaking down fences and walking right past security and police and the military down to Mexico that this was a big problem.

 Some have now decided to turn around and go home because the president says you're not getting into the country.

-And the question is, why did Mexico hand allow it to be handled this way?
+And the question is, why did Mexico allow it to be handled this way?

-Well, because uh, and thank you for having me on your show.
+Well, because, and thank you for having me on your show.

 At the same time, Mexico now needs to understand, and I think that they're coming to the realization that they need to put a stop on their southern border.

-So Mexico Lopez Obrador and President have the same problem, which is trying to determine what are they gonna do with his wave of immigrants trying to either come into Mexico or into the United States.
+So Mexico, Lopez Obador, and President have the same problem, which is trying to determine what are they going to do with this wave of immigrants trying to either come into Mexico or into the United States.

-But I I want to repeat um, Mr. Hannity exactly what I've been saying all along.
+But I want to repeat, Mr. Hannity, exactly what I've been saying all along.

-We're gonna have a caravan and we're gonna have many more caravans because people are desperate in Central America.
+We're going to have a caravan and we're going to have many more caravans because people are desperate in Central America.

 That does not mean that we need to allow everybody in.

-We should only let people that have a legitimate claim for asylum.
+We should only let people that have a legitimate claim for asylum, legitimate claim for asylum.

-If I have been raped five times by a gang in Honduras, that could be grounds for letting lower.
+If I have been raped five times by a gang in Honduras, that could be grounds for letting local people.

-But when you get when you get to Mexico when you get to Mexico, why aren't people applying for asylum there?
+But when you get to Mexico, why aren't people applying for asylum there?

-The goal was really to get to the United States, which I understand absolutely.
+The goal was really to get to the United States, which I understand.

-But it wasn't because Mexico, uh huh, tell me.
+But don't you ask them because Mexico, uh-huh, tell me.

-In other words, if people in Central America, El Salvador, Nicaragua, Honduras, if they see that wall, and they're not gonna be able to get over that wall, they're not gonna make the thousand-plus mile trek on foot uh to even attempt it.
+In other words, if people in Central America, El Salvador, Nicaragua, Honduras, if they see that wall and they're not going to be able to get over that wall, they're not going to make the thousand-plus mile trek on foot to even attempt it.

-So they would they would then go through the proper process, wouldn't they?
+So they would then go through the proper process, wouldn't they?

-Oh, I I agree that the wall will stalk thousands of them, but uh we have history cases that the walls, either in France or the Romans, the wall didn't stop everybody that wanted to come here.
+Oh, I agreed that the wall will stock thousands of them, but we have history cases that walls, either in France or the Romans, the wall didn't stop everybody that wanted to come here.

 But I agree, but then I think it's not only the wall, Mr. Hannity.

-We need more solutions, the wall, or maybe a heart straight to border security, more uh border patrol, more infrastructure, uh, or and more um infrared cameras, night vision cameras, more people, but at the same time, more visas for those that are coming in because our market is demanding that.
+We need more solutions, the wall, or maybe a strict border security, more border patrol, more infrastructure and more infrared cameras, night vision cameras, more people, but at the same time, more visas for those that are coming in because our market is demanding that.

 Our labor market needs those people that are trying to come in.

-So you see, or and then at the same time, see what type of legality we're gonna give to those people that are here already.
+So you see, and then at the same time, see what type of legality we're going to give to those people that are here already.

-And then go talk to the Mexicans and the Nicaraguans and the Guatemalans and the Salvador and ask their people, their president, how can we keep your people home?
+And then go talk to the Mexicans and the Nicaraguans and the Guatemalans and El Salvador and ask their people, their presidents, how can we keep your people home?

 In which way we can help you.